soen/Conjunction/docs/advanced/CreatingCustomProviders.md

 In essence, when creating a custom index name provider, the only thing you have to worry about implementing is the property named *IndexName*.
 In this code snippet, we simply say that we want to return an index name which follows the following naming convention *toy_databaseName_index*.
 If we are running in the context of the Web database, the name of the index will be *toy_web_index*, etc.

-If all of your domain indexes follows the same naming convention, you could extend this code snippet, such that the constructor takes in the name of a given index, making a more generic domain index name provider - that is up to you.
+> **Tip**: If all of your domain indexes follows the same naming convention, you could extend this code snippet, such that the constructor takes in the name of a given index, making a more generic domain index name provider - that is up to you.